turingschool/try-turing/_posts/2000-01-05-javascript.markdown

 ## Functions

 In Ruby, we call methods on an object.
 In JavaScript, we use functions.
-Functions behave a lot like methods except that they are objects themselves.
-This means that you can store a function in a variable, pass a function as an argument to another function, or even call methods on a function.

-Functions can be either named or anonymous.
-Anonymous functions can be stored in a variable or passed as an argument to another function.
+Functions behave a lot like methods in Ruby, although they have a few different behaviors which we will not get into today.

 ```js
 // Named function